-When was the last time you purchased a CD to listen to music, went to a store to rent a movie on DVD, picked a newspaper off your front stoop, or called a travel agent to book a trip?
-Music, film, news and travel are just a handful of the industries that technology has re-shaped.
+When was the last time you purchased a CD to listen to music, went to a store to rent a movie on DVD, picked a newspaper off your doorstep, or called a travel agent to book a trip?
+Music, film, news, and travel are just a handful of the industries that technology has reshaped.
 Now it’s the freight industry’s turn.
 If you’re a medium-sized logistics provider, you may be at risk of falling behind your larger competitors.

 21st Century Visibility Challenges

-As I mentioned in the post Medium-sized 3PLs Need New Logistics Technology to Compete, shippers are struggling to overcome their supply chain visibility obstacles.
+As I mentioned in the post, Medium-sized 3PLs Need New Logistics Technology to Compete, shippers are struggling to overcome their supply chain visibility obstacles.
 They're increasingly turning to their 3PLs to provide the necessary technologies and services to provide this visibility.
-Technology is now a key competitive differentiator.
-This is creating a technology gap between the services and capabilities shippers have come to expect, and what many 3PLs are able to deliver.
+Technology is now a key competitive differentiator, creating a technology gap between the services and capabilities shippers have come to expect, and what many 3PLs can deliver.

-Based on The 2017 Third-Party Logistics Study where shippers were surveyed on IT-based capabilities that 3PLs needed:
+Based on The 2017 Third-Party Logistics Study where shippers were subject to a survey to establish the IT-based capabilities that 3PLs needed: